-It is simultaneously a terrifying and awe-inspiring thing to do and it definitely makes its way to the top of the list of the most exhilarating and mind blowing things I have ever done.
+It is simultaneously a terrifying and awe-inspiring thing to do, and it definitely makes its way to the top of the list of the most exciting and mind-blowing things I have ever done.

-Cradled on the very edge of the this world renown wonder is the Devil’s Pool.
-To get there is a 10 minute boat trip from the mainland to Livingstone Island, followed by a short guided swim against the current to an outcrop of rock that forms the backbone of this precarious looking pool.
-Incredibly, the formation of the rock creates a calm and tranquil rock-pool amidst a torrent of fast flowing rapids.
+Cradled on the very edge of this world-renowned wonder is the Devil’s Pool.
+To get there is a 10-minute boat trip from the mainland to Livingstone Island, followed by a short guided swim against the current to an outcrop of rock that forms the backbone of this precarious-looking pool.
+Incredibly, the formation of the rock creates a calm and tranquil rock-pool amidst a torrent of fast-flowing rapids.
 There is no man-made barrier to protect you from the cascading precipice, just rocks perfectly placed by nature herself to create what must be the best infinity pool in the world, with a view through thundering smoke and rainbows, all the way to the edge of Zimbabwe.

-Once at the pool we swam anxiously towards our guide, who directed us to where we could safely sit.
+Once at the pool, we swam anxiously towards our guide, who directed us to where we could safely sit.
 There is a convenient ledge of rock that seems to have been put there for the very act of lounging casually in the warm jacuzzi-like water, until a further surprise alerted us to the fact that we were not alone in the water and that, every so often, little fish would keenly nibble at our feet.
-In advanced modern societies this is considered a luxury and such beauty regimes are heralded in the best spas all over the world, but in the Devil’s Pool it’s nature’s luxury and no spa on earth can boast an experience and setting quite like it.
-Certainly no one could ever replicate the experience that Tongabezi can offer at the precipice of a natural wonder of the world, in the Devil’s own pool.
+In most advanced modern societies, this is considered a luxury and such beauty regimes are heralded in the best spas all over the world.
+Still, in the Devil’s Pool it’s nature’s luxury, and no spa on earth can boast experience and setting quite like it.
+Certainly, no one could ever replicate the experience that Tongabezi can offer at the precipice of a natural wonder of the world, in the Devil’s own pool.